slowiklukasz/Competition_TreeAI4Species/readme.md

-## TreeAI4Species Competition: Semantic Segmentation Solution
+## TreeAI4Species: My Solution for Semantic Segmentation Challenge (https://www.codabench.org/competitions/9168/#/pages-tab)

 ### Author: Łukasz Słowik (lukslow)

 #### Method Overview

-This solution achieves high-performance semantic segmentation through a 4-model weighted ensemble.
-The approach combines different architectures and backbones to maximize predictive accuracy and robustness.
+This solution uses a 4-model weighted ensemble for semantic segmentation.
+Different architectures and backbones are combined to improve prediction accuracy and robustness.

-The final inference pipeline integrates predictions from all four models and enhances them with Test-Time Augmentation (TTA) and a confidence threshold to improve precision.
+During inference, predictions from all models are aggregated and refined using Test-Time Augmentation (TTA) and a confidence threshold to increase precision.

 #### 1. Model Ensemble Composition:

 - Model A DeepLabV3 + efficientnet-b5 encoder, trained with DiceLoss and CrossEntropyLoss with light augmentations.
 - Model B DeepLabV3 + efficientnet-b5 encoder, trained with with DiceLoss and CrossEntropyLoss with strong augmentations.
 - Model C Unet++ + efficientnet-b5 encoder, trained with Dice+Focal loss.
-- Model D DeepLabV3+ mit_b4 (Transformer) encoder.
+- Model D DeepLabV3 + mit_b4 (Transformer) encoder.
 Best-performing single model, leveraging a Transformer backbone.

 #### 2. How to Reproduce Predictions